brightly-salty/qbcanon/literature/european.md

 - He wants to meet the official Klamm, but can't.
 He gets involved with Klamm's mistress Frieda.

+Amerika

+- Karl Rossman, a social misfit

 The Trial

+- bank assessor Joseph K is executed for an unknown crime by mysterious legal authority

 "The Metamorphosis"

+- Gregor Samsa awakens as a huge insect

 "A Country Doctor"